xgillard/ddo/README.md

     // 5.
 Add a dominance relation checker let dominance = SimpleDominanceChecker::new(KPDominance);

     // 6.
-Decide of a cutoff heuristic (if you dont want to let the solver run for ever) let cutoff = NoCutoff; // might as well be a TimeBudget (or something else)
+Decide of a cutoff heuristic (if you don't want to let the solver run for ever) let cutoff = NoCutoff; // might as well be a TimeBudget (or something else)

     // 7.
 Create the solver fringe
     let mut fringe = SimpleFringe::new(MaxUB::new(&heuristic));

     // 8.
-Instanciate your solver
+Instantiate your solver
     let mut solver = DefaultSolver::new(
           &problem,
           &relaxation,